 What’s it about?

-This paper is an update of a policy from the American Academy of Pediatrics recommending, advocating the usefulness of and outlining objectives for a pediatric prenatal visit during the third trimester for all expectant families.
-It advocates the use of such a visit as an important first step in establishing a child’s medical home.
-It is especially important for first-time parents or families who are new to the practice; single parents; women with a high-risk pregnancy or who are experiencing pregnancy complications or multiple gestations; and parents whose previous pregnancies had a complication such as preterm delivery, an infant with a congenital anomaly, a prolonged course in the NICU, or a perinatal death.
+It advocates this visit as an important first step in establishing a child’s medical home.
+This is especially important for first-time parents or families who are new to the practice; single parents; women with a high-risk pregnancy or who are experiencing pregnancy complications or multiple gestations; and parents whose previous pregnancies had a complication such as preterm delivery, an infant with a congenital anomaly, a prolonged course in the NICU, or a perinatal death.

 Why does it matter?